tohein/scai_utils/README.md

 ### Generate allele-specific count matrices

 `count_allelic.py` can be used to create allele-specific count matrices and .bam files.
 Required inputs are a filtered alignment, a phased .vcf file with heterozygous variants (for a single sample) as well as a cell index and regions file.
-Assumes diploid genome.
+Cell identifiers are assumed to be stored under the 'CB' tag in the input .bam file.
+Only diploid genomes are supported.

 Requirements